BradleyA/Linux-admin/github-repository-traffic/README.md

        crontab -e

-6) Set GitHub login to support automation of scripts running by cron, edit ~/.netrc and add a personal access token for authentication from GitHub.
-[Creating a personal access token for the command line.](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)   No you don't push any file like ~/.netrc to anywhere.
+6) Set GitHub login to support automation of scripts run by cron, edit ~/.netrc and add a personal access token for authentication from GitHub.
+[Creating a personal access token for the command line.](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)   No you don't push any file like ~/.netrc to anywhere, ever.
 Duh!

        vi ~/.netrc